colinhacks/zod/README.md

 #### Pass through unknown keys

 If you want to pass through unknown keys, use `.passthrough()`.

-For backwards compatibility, you can also call `.nonstrict()` which behaves identically.
+> For backwards compatibility, you can also use `.nonstrict()` which behaves identically.

 ```ts
 const person = z